Are Builders Overbuilding Again? Let’s Look at the Facts.

 Despite what headlines may suggest, today’s builders are actually being more cautious than ever.
 The housing market has learned from the past — and the data proves it.

-As the #1 real estate agent serving Tacoma, Puyallup, Auburn, Sumner, SeaTac, Des Moines, Burien, Normandy Park, Lake Tapps, and Bonney Lake, I keep a close eye on new construction trends across our region, and the reality is far more balanced than the rumors.
+As Kim Morgan Storey, the Top 1 Real Estate Agent serving Tacoma, Puyallup, Auburn, Sumner, SeaTac, Des Moines, Burien, Normandy Park, Lake Tapps, and Bonney Lake, I keep a close eye on new construction trends across our region, and the reality is far more balanced than the rumors.

 Builders Are Pumping the Brakes, Not the Gas